 - Group summary: We are a multidisciplinary and cross-faculty grouping working on all aspects of breast cancer in an effort to improve understanding of the disease.
-Our key aims are to identify strategies to prevent breast cancer, develop new strategies to treat breast cancer, and translate our research findings so that more patients can live beyond breast cancer, with improved quality of life.
+Our key aims are to identify strategies to prevent breast cancer, develop new treatments for breast cancer, and translate our research findings so that more patients can live beyond breast cancer, with improved quality of life.

 What we do

-The breast cancer research group brings together academics with basic and clinical research backgrounds from the Faculties of Medicine and Health, Biological Sciences, Engineering and Physical Sciences, and Environment at the University of Leeds, and well as clinicians at the Leeds Teaching Hospitals.
+The breast cancer research group brings together academics, with basic and clinical research backgrounds from different Faculties within the University of Leeds (Medicine and Health, Engineering and Physical Sciences, Environment), with breast cancer clinicians (surgeons, pathologists, oncologists) from the Leeds Teaching Hospitals.
 This breadth of expertise gives us the ability to identify important clinical problems, and find solutions using multiple approaches including analyses of ‘big data’ sets, novel chemistry, engineering and technology approaches, basic molecular and cellular biology, and clinical studies.

 Key research themes include: